Daressalaam Entry Requirements

 Visa-Free Entry

-Citizens of these countries can enter Tanzania without a visa for tourism or business purposes
+Citizens of select countries can enter Daressalaam without any visa

 Includes